-"Existing Development" means any tract, proposed tract, parcel, industrial or commercial development (including vacant parcels) which has been granted one or more of the following on or prior to approval of this LAMP:
+"Existing development" means any tract, proposed tract, parcel, industrial or commercial development (including vacant parcels) which has been granted one or more of the following on or prior to approval of the LAMP:

-- Conditional approval or approval of a tentative parcel or tract map by the City. - A conditional use permit. - Conditional approval or approval by the City Development Services Department.
+- Conditional approval or approval of a tentative parcel or tract map. - Approval of a conditional use permit. - Conditional approval or approval of a site plan.

-"Existing OWTS" means an OWTS that was constructed and operating prior to the effective date of this LAMP, and an OWTS for which a construction permit has been issued prior to the effective date of this LAMP.
+"Existing OWTS" means an OWTS that was constructed and operating prior to the effective date of the LAMP, and an OWTS for which a construction permit has been issued prior to the effective date of the LAMP.